 –REFERENCE: In Batman #208.
 Bruce proposes to his longtime girlfriend Julie Madison.
 She says yes and they become engaged to be married.

 –REFERENCE: In The Untold Legend of the Batman #1.
 Bruce officially assumes his throne as head of Wayne Enterprises.
 With this prestigious position comes several other minor roles.
-Bruce’s other responsibilities include sitting on the board of directors for the Gotham Gazette newspaper company (as mentioned in World’s Finest Comics #80), acting as a trustee for the Gotham Science Foundation (as mentioned in Batman #111, Part 2), and sharing part ownership of a steel mill (as mentioned in Superman’s Girl Friend, Lois Lane #59, Part 3).
+Bruce’s other responsibilities include sitting on the board of directors for the Gotham Gazette newspaper company (as mentioned in a reference in World’s Finest Comics #80), acting as a trustee for the Gotham Science Foundation (as mentioned in a reference in Batman #111, Part 2), and sharing part ownership of a steel mill (as mentioned in a reference in Superman’s Girl Friend, Lois Lane #59, Part 3).
 Note that, moving ahead on our timeline, Bruce—as the head of Wayne Enterprises—will have a near constant engagement with the company’s business, finance, and tech dealings.
 This will be done mostly to keep up appearances, but will still take up a lot of Bruce’s time in-between Batman cases.
 We won’t see much of this activity on the timeline below, but, suffice to say, we should imagine it occurring invisibly as we move forward.

 –REFERENCE: In Detective Comics #306.
 I hate when querulous people complain that Bruce Wayne doesn’t spend his money to help those in need, choosing only to fund his private militarized war on crime.
 This simply isn’t true.
 As we learn in ‘tec #306, Bruce now starts several charity drives, designed specifically to help the needy.
 He will continue to head charities on-and-off for the next several years (although we won’t actually see these unspecified charity drives listed on our timeline).